kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-array-lit.md

 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 19, end: 21
 @{x2716}@ Invalid optional chain from new expression - start: 44, end: 45
 @{x2716}@ ',' expected - start: 79, end: 80
+@{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 82, end: 84
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 101, end: 103
 @{x2716}@ Dot property must be an identifier - start: 116, end: 117
 @{x2716}@ Dot property must be an identifier - start: 117, end: 118